Evavic44/Hashnode-blog/cl6aghep50e6sy6nvap1ielaj.md

 Without the need of using a routing system like [react-router](https://react-router.com).
 Here's the folder structure of each of the pages on Spekni.
 Creating a file on this page automatically creates a route with the subdomain.
 Which is mind-blowing 🤯

-Here's the folder structure of our pages directory:
 ```js
 ├── pages
 │   ├── [username]